maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 Useful parameters are ``maxFragmentSize``, ``minFragmentSize`` and ``windowSize``, also available from commandline.

 * **windowSize**: is the size of windows to test differential binding using CSAW.
-The default small window size is sufficient for most analysis, since an ATAC-seq peak is sharp.
+The default small window size is sufficient for most analysis, since an ATACseq peak is sharp.

 * **fragmentCountThreshold**: refers to the minimum number of counts a chromosome must have to be included in the MACS2 analysis.
 It is introduced to avoid errors in the peak calling step and should only be changed if MACS2 fails.